CAED Dean's Leadership Council

 BrightView Design Group

-Mr. Buxton is a member of The Urban Land Institute, the American Society of Landscape Architects, US Green Building Council, Design-Build Institute of America, Home Builders Council and serves on the programs committee for the local Building Industry Association of Orange County.
-He is on the Landscape Architecture advisory boards for Cal Poly, San Luis Obispo, and Saddleback College, and is a member of the national and local Sustainable Community Initiative Councils for The Urban Land Institute.
-He received his degree in landscape architecture from Cal Poly, San Luis Obispo, is a LEED Accredited Professional and a Licensed Landscape Architect in California, North Carolina, and Florida.
+Kurts interest in sustainable, community-centric design developed his passion for local community agriculture, art and discovery in the landscape.
+He received his degree in landscape architecture from Cal Poly San Luis Obispo in 1987, and is now a LEED Accredited Professional and a Licensed Landscape Architect in California, North Carolina, and Florida.
+Kurt is a member of The Urban Land Institute, the American Society of Landscape Architects, US Green Building Council, Design-Build Institute of America, Home Builders Council and serves on the programs committee for the local Building Industry Association of Orange County.
+In addition to this, he is on the landscape architecture advisory boards for Cal Poly San Luis Obispo, and Saddleback College, and is a member of the national and local Sustainable Community Initiative Councils for The Urban Land Institute.

 Nacht & Lewis